4 Months Without Alcohol: What Really Changes?

 When you change a major habit like drinking, your daily life can feel a bit unstructured at first.
 Creating a simple, supportive routine helps bring back a sense of stability and control.
 This doesn’t have to be a rigid, minute-by-minute schedule.
 It can be as simple as waking up at the same time, eating three nourishing meals a day, and setting aside a few minutes for a walk or quiet reflection.
 A predictable rhythm helps your brain and body adjust, making it easier to practice mindful drinking and build healthier patterns.
 This structure becomes your anchor, giving you a reliable framework to lean on as you continue to move forward.

-Build Your Personal Support System
+Find Your People: Building a Support System

 You don’t have to do this alone.
 In fact, having the right people in your corner can make all the difference.
 Take a look at your social circle and identify the friends and family who genuinely support your goals.
 Sharing your journey with them can strengthen your resolve and provide encouragement when you need it most.
 Research shows that having supportive relationships can significantly improve your chances of long-term success.
 Whether it’s a trusted friend, a family member, or a community like the one in the Reframe app, connecting with others who understand and lift you up is a powerful tool for change.